Royal Irish Rangers: Music of the regiment

 The Regimental Quick March is Killaloe.
 It was written around 1887 by an Irish composer, Robert Martin, for the London Musical "Miss Esmeralda".
 The lyrics relate the story of a French teacher attempting to make himself understood to a difficult Killaloe class.
 Originally in 2/4 time, it was made well known in military circles by a cousin of the composer - Lt.
 Charles Martin of the 88th Connaught Rangers (The Devil's Own).
 He composed new lyrics, in 6/8 time, celebrating his Regiment's fame.
 No mention is made of the tune in the Regimental history, but there is an explanation that may account for the shout or yell in the military version of Killaloe.

-Historically, in the lst Battalion (Connaught Rangers), formerly the 88th, a favourite march tune was "Brian Boru" played when marching through a town - often after a hot and heavy march.
+Historically, in the 1st Battalion (Connaught Rangers), formerly the 88th, a favourite march tune was "Brian Boru" played when marching through a town - often after a hot and heavy march.
 On such occasions, and at a time given by the sergeant major, the band would pause and all ranks would give a "Connaught yell".
 The march became popular among the other Irish regiments and various other sets of lyrics were devised.
 On parade, soldiers of the Royal Irish Rangers gave a spine-tingling "Ranger yell"; this continues with the Royal Irish Regiment.

 The first known recording of Killaloe was made by Richard Dimbleby when serving as a BBC war correspondent in Northern France shortly before Dunkirk.
 The "Famous Irish Regiment" Dimbleby reports playing as they march past is not named, but would have been either the Royal Irish Fusiliers or the Royal Inniskilling Fusiliers.

 Again in 1944, the BBC recorded the 1st Battalion, Royal Inniskilling Fusiliers Pipes & Drums playing Killaloe, by then adopted unofficially as the march of the 38th (Irish) Brigade, during the approach to Monte Cassino.

 Killaloe was adopted by the Royal Irish Rangers on its formation and again later by the Royal Irish Regiment on its amalgamation in 1992.